 Matter In Our Surroundings

-Early Indian philosopher categorized matter in five types and called them panch-tatwa (Five-elements) - Vayu (Air), Jal (Water), Agni (Fire), Prithvi (Earth) and Aakash (Sky).
+Early Indian philosopher categorized matter into five types and called them panch-tatwa (Five-elements).
+They are as follows:

 Physical Nature of Matter